abuiles/ember-101/using-query-params-to-drive-our-application-state.md

 Ember has a useful feature called
 [Query Parameters](http://emberjs.com/guides/routing/query-params/) that
-allows us to persist application state in the URL as parameters like `/friends?sortBy=name&sortAscending=true`.
+allows us to persist application state in the URL as parameters, generating URLs like `/friends?sortBy=name&sortAscending=true`.